BaseSecrete/secure_attribute/README.md

 ## Storage format

-In addition to the data, Secure Attribute stores the encryption algortihm and the initialization vector into a format inspired by bcrypt:
+In addition to the data, *Secure Attribute* stores the encryption algorithm and the initialisation vector into a format inspired by Bcrypt:

 ```
 $algorithm$iv$encrypted_data
 ```

-This has 2 benefits.
-First, you don't need an extra column in your database to store the initialisation vector.
-Secondly, it gives you more flexibility in the future to switch to another encryption algorithm.
+This has 2 benefits:
+- You don't need an extra column in your database to store the initialisation vector.
+- It gives you more flexibility in the future to switch to another encryption algorithm.

 ## MIT License